dfrgttn/s2-for-algal-bloom/README.md

 # Description
+Implementation and data of publication: Grendaitė, Dalia, and Linas Petkevičius. "[Identification of algal blooms in lakes in the Baltic states using Sentinel-2 data and artificial neural networks](https://ieeexplore.ieee.org/abstract/document/10436679)."
+IEEE Access 12 (2024): 27973-27988.

 This repository holds material of a project for algal bloom identification from optical satellite data (Sentinel-2 MSI) based on data from lakes and ponds in the Baltic states.

 # Data
 The annotated dataset is available in the [link](https://drive.google.com/file/d/1BxOFQCDSEcenDH_TlsZnXGNhLIZLZ-c5/view?usp=sharing).